Nunzio (wrestler): Alliance with Jamie Noble; Full Blooded Italians (2002–2004)

 Maritato was introduced on WWE television as Nunzio (a possible reference to the mob/bodyguard characters Guido and Nunzio in the MythAdventures series of books by Robert Asprin).
 As the on-screen heel cousin of Jamie Noble, he attacked Crash Holly during a match with Noble on the December 12, 2002 edition of SmackDown!.
 Nunzio began a feud with Holly after this, defeating him on several occasions before going on to face the likes of Tajiri, Shannon Moore, and Chuck Palumbo.

 The team and cousin storyline of Nunzio and Noble soon faded.
 Nunzio reformed the Full Blooded Italians, this time with Johnny "The Bull" Stamboli and Chuck Palumbo, but the team found little success.
-F.B.I. began a feud with The Undertaker after attacking him on a episode of SmackDown after WrestleMania XIX, Taker was absent until after Judgment Day and defeat all three in singles matches in consecutive weeks, the feud ended in Summer when Taker began a rivalry with John Cena.
+F.B.I. began a feud with The Undertaker after attacking him on an episode of SmackDown! after WrestleMania XIX, in which The Undertaker was absent until after Judgment Day and defeat all three in singles matches in consecutive weeks, the feud ended in the summer when The Undertaker began a rivalry with John Cena.
 After WrestleMania XX, Palumbo was drafted to Raw, and the F.B.I. was reduced to a tag team.
 After Stamboli was released, Nunzio began competing in the cruiserweight division.